inpsyde/phpcs/docs/Migration.md

 ## Standards

-The Inpsyde PHP Coding Standards were only available as `Inpsyde` and `Inpsyde-Templates`.
-The former is the full standard, including almost all custom rules, except for a few sniffs that are part of the newer `Inpsyde-Templates` standard.
+The Inpsyde PHP Coding Standards were only available as `Inpsyde` and `InpsydeTemplates`.
+The former is the full standard, including almost all custom rules, except for a few sniffs that are part of the newer `InpsydeTemplates` standard.

-If you are using `Inpsyde-Templates`, the new standard you want to use is `Syde-Templates`.
+If you are using `InpsydeTemplates`, the new standard you want to use is `Syde-Templates`.

 If you are using the full `Inpsyde` standard, you may want to start with the `Syde-Extra` standard, and adapt things as you see fit.